jdiejim/pokedex-blog/README.md

 Now that we successfully fetched our Pokemon data, we need to pass this data to the **DetailView** to display it.

-To accomplish this, we first need to take the Pokemon object out of the resolved promise, and store it in our App’s state.
+To accomplish this, we first need to take the Pokemon object out of the resolved promise and store it in our App’s state.

 On the constructor function of the App component, add a new key to the state object with the value of an empty object.